wikisim/wikisim-frontend/README.md

     pnpm install
     pnpm run dev

+### Setup

+If developing in VisualStudioCode you will need to set it up to use the workspace version of typescript:
+1. open a typescript file
+2. open the command palette (Cmd+Shift+P on Mac)
+3. type "TypeScript: Select TypeScript Version"
+4. select "Use Workspace Version"
+5. restart the typescript server (Cmd+Shift+P, "TypeScript: Restart TS Server")

 # Licenses

 The software code in this repository is licensed under the [BSD 3-Clause license](LICENSE-BSD-3-CLAUSE.md).